 If payment flexibility is appealing to you, you know you don’t need a full year to pay off a purchase, and you want flexibility, consider the American Express Business Plum Card, which will give you all of that—plus rewards and discounts.

 The Amex Plum is actually a charge card, not a credit card.
 That means you’ll be able to spend big on the card with no credit limit.
 You also have a full 60-day grace period from your due date to pay off your spending—and you’ll get a 1.5% discount on every dollar you spend and pay off early.

 There are costly late fees on this card as it’s a charge card, so if you don’t think you’ll be able to pay off your balance in full each month, this won’t be a great tool for your business.
-But if you think it’s right for you, Amex waives the $250 annual fee for the first year to help you try it out.
+It’s also important to note that this card has a sizable annual fee—$250.

 That way, you’ll never be carrying a monthly balance, nor need to worry about paying on time.
 Using the Bento won’t affect your personal credit score at all, either positively or negatively—but that also means there’s no credit check required to apply for a Bento card.

 What Bento does do, though, is it allows you all the convenience and control of a business credit card, and then some.
 First, your Bento account lets you create as many employee cards as you need, which you’ll pay for according to a sliding scale, so you can you easily delegate cards to your team.

 Plus, you can use Bento’s card-management tools, including a mobile app and a dashboard, to oversee, limit, and adjust the budgets on all of those cards.